granek/aimhii/README.rst

-Changes in v0.5.5: Shifted to github
+Changes in v0.5.5: Added filter_bam.filter_chimeric_reads to pipeline extract only putative junction reads from BWA output.
+Shifted to hosting on github.

 Changes in v0.5.4: Added --plot option to aimhii and shifted a few remaining "prints" to logging